-The Angkor period covers some 600 years, from the 9th through to the 15th Centuries, although many of its more famous temples date from the Classical Age, from the 11th to 13th Centuries.
-We start early this morning (c.
-5 am) to collect our Temple passes and have a sunrise visit to the awesome spectacle that is Angkor Wat, the best known and most breathtaking of all the sights and a highlight of any visit to Angkor.
+The Angkor period covers some 600 years, from the 9th through to the 15th Centuries, although many of its more famous temples $date from the \ Classical \ Age, from the \ 11 th \ to \ 13 th \ Centuries. \ We start early this morning (c.\ 5\ am) \ to \ collect \ our \ Temple \ passes \ and \ determines and \ determines and \ determines are larger than the \ determines and \ determines are larger than the \ determines ar$ have a sunrise visit to the awesome spectacle that is Angkor Wat, the best known and most breathtaking of all the sights and a highlight of any visit to Angkor.
 Originally built as a funerary temple for Suryavarman II, in honour of Vishnu, the temple is unique as it faces west - symbolically the direction of death.
 It is an immensely grand and imposing structure with its most stunning features, the extensive and intricately carved bas reliefs that stretch throughout the galleries and inner temples.
 After exploring the temple we take to our bikes and cycle to Banteay Srei, with its stunningly preserved bas reliefs.
 We spend time visiting the temple, before having lunch.
 In the afternoon we drive south to see Ta Phrom, a wonderfully atmospheric collection of towers and courtyards set amidst tangled tree roots and lush jungle.
 Then drive back to Siem Reap.
 This evening is free to relax and explore Siem Reap.
-Our total cycling distance today is approximately 25 kilometres.